thba17/oophp-v4/README.md

 This is a project repo for course oophp at BTH (bth.se).
 Author: thba17

+v2.0.2
+2018-04-13  Added GET, POST and SESSION versions of the Guess game
+            Built new documentation including Guess game

 v2.0.1
 2018-04-09  Moved bootstrap stylesheet to Page.php
             Added phpDocumentor